Photo via Facebook

 Filed officially on behalf of Neil Allard, they were granted an injunction preventing the government from forcing the existing MMAR patients to switch over to the new system.
 But for the rest of us, it was the new system and the licensed producers.

-Once getting approved, the struggle for riches from cannabis was far from over.
-The LPs are limited to what can be used to produce the cannabis, the way they promote their products and what they do with the plants once it is grown.
+Once approved, the struggle for riches from cannabis was far from over.
+There are limits to what the LPs can use to produce the cannabis, how they promote their products and what they do with the plants once the cannabis is grown.
 The cannabis and facilities are subject to rigorous screening, forcing some LPs to resort to drastic measures like irradiation in order to meet the government's standards.
-They are also limited in how they promote cannabis and themselves: unable to sponsor non-educational events or even post pictures of their weed on their own websites, and outside of promotional limitation, they are not allowed to produce any of the cannabis-derived goods (edibles, concentrates, topicals) that the market demands.
+LPs are unable to sponsor non-educational events or even post pictures of their weed on their own websites, and outside of promotional limitation, they are not allowed to produce any of the cannabis-derived goods (edibles, concentrates, topicals) that the market demands.